roscopeco/anos/README.md

 > [!NOTE]
 > This is not yet an operating system, but _definitely has_  reached
 > "toy kernel" status, since it now supports user mode preemptive
-> multitasking on up to 16 CPUs & runs on real hardware 🥳.
+> multitasking on up to 16 CPUs, provides enough kernel support to
+> run PCI device drivers in userspace, and runs on real hardware 🥳.

 ### High-level overview